JstnMcBrd/delphi-ai/README.md

 The [demo website](https://delphi.allenai.org/) uses an API to retrieve outputs from the computational model.
 This package acts as a wrapper for that API to allow you to integrate Delphi with your projects.

 > WARNING: this package is unofficial and not supported by the developers of Delphi.
 The API could be turned off at any time.
+Please check the API status above before reporting issues.

 > NOTE: The copyright for Delphi belongs to the **Allen Institute for Artifical Intelligence**, not the developer of this package.